 Customers dislike sales that exclude some of their favorite brands.
 Big chains like Macy’s Inc. (NYSE:MC) owned Bloomingdale’s, Neiman Marcus and Saks Fifth Avenue know that, even though they would prefer higher margins themselves.

 Department stores would rather eliminate discounts all together but know customers are hooked on deals, especially going into the busy Black Friday shopping frenzy.
 Companies like J.C.
 Penney Co.
-(NYSE:JCPC) and Macy’s learned this lesson and angered customers when they eliminated coupons in the past.
+(NYSE:JCPD) and Macy’s learned this lesson and angered customers when they eliminated coupons in the past.

 Brands Bid Farewell